From the GIC Summer 2006 Newsletter file size 1MB

 The Massachusetts Health Quality Partners website provides survey summaries on patients' experiences with primary care physicians for over 400 Massachusetts doctors' offices.
 Additionally, the site provides performance comparisons on providing preventive and chronic disease services for 150 Massachusetts medical groups.

-The Commonwealth's Health Care Quality and Cost website provides quality and cost data on Massachusetts hospitals for common conditions and procedures.
+provides quality and cost data on Massachusetts hospitals for common conditions and procedures.
 It also lists the number of procedures that physicians perform.
 The site is continually updated to include the most current data available.

 This information provided by the Group Insurance Commission .